-Sensor - The complete AR550 measurement device.
+Sensor - The complete AR100 measurement device.

-- Target The object of measurement.
-The relative distance from the sensor to the target is measured by the sensor. - Laser, Laser beam This bright light is emitted from the sensor, reflected from the target, and collected by the camera lens.
-For the AR550, it is visible (Red or Blue) radiation or in some specially ordered configurations, infrared. - <Range> The maximum relative distance measurable by the sensor. - Base Distance The distance from the face of the laser to the start of the measurement window (range).
+Target - The object of measurement.
+The relative distance from the sensor to the target is measured by the sensor.

+Laser, Laser beam - This bright light is emitted from the sensor, reflected from the target, and collected by the camera lens.
+For the AR100, it is visible (Red or Blue) radiation.

+<Range> - The maximum relative distance measurable by the sensor.

+Base Distance - The distance from the face of the laser to the start of the measurement window (range).